 Member and CCHP agree to be bound by this binding arbitration provision and acknowledge that the right to a jury trial is waived for disputes relating to the delivery of services under the Plan or any other issue related to the Plan and medical malpractice claims.

 Arbitration shall be administered by Judicial Arbitration and Mediation Services (“JAMS”) in accordance with the JAMS Comprehensive Arbitration Rules and Procedures.
 The Federal Arbitration Act, 9 U.S.C.
 Sections 1-16, shall also apply.
 To the extent that the Federal Arbitration Act is inapplicable, or is held not to require arbitration of a particular claim, California state law governing agreements to arbitrate shall apply.
 The arbitrator’s findings shall be final and binding except to the extent that State or Federal law provides for the judicial review of arbitration proceedings.
 The arbitrator shall prepare in writing and provide to the parties an award including factual findings and the legal reasons on which the award is based.

 Claimant shall initiate arbitration by serving a written demand for arbitration to the respondent in accordance with JAMS procedures for submittal of arbitration.
 The demand for arbitration shall include: the basis of the claim against the respondent; the amount of damages the claimant seek in the arbitration; the names, addresses, and telephone numbers of the claimant and their attorney, if any; and the names of all respondents.
 Claimant shall include all claims against respondent that are based on the same incident, transaction, or related circumstances in the demand for arbitration.

-Please send all demands for arbitrations to: Attn: Administration CCHP, 445 Grant Avenue, Suite 700, San Francisco, CA 94108
+Please send all demands for arbitrations to: CCCHP Administration, 445 Grant Avenue, San Francisco, CA 94108.